 # Add to your Claude Code skills

-Your AI agent spends 60,000 tokens just to look at a web page.
-Charlotte does it in 336.
+Your AI agent burns ~60,000 characters of accessibility tree just to look at the Hacker News front page.
+Charlotte does it in 337.

 Charlotte is an MCP server that gives AI agents structured, token-efficient access to the web.
 Instead of dumping the full accessibility tree on every call, Charlotte returns only what the agent needs: a compact page summary on arrival, targeted queries for specific elements, and full detail only when explicitly requested.
-The result is 25-182x less data per page compared to Playwright MCP, saving thousands of dollars across production workloads.
+On content-heavy pages that orientation is up to ~180x smaller than a full accessibility-tree snapshot from Playwright MCP; on trivially small pages the two are roughly the same size.

 Most browser MCP servers dump the entire accessibility tree on every call — a flat text blob that can exceed a million characters on content-heavy pages.
 Agents pay for all of it whether they need it or not.

-Charlotte v0.6.2 vs Playwright MCP, measured by characters returned per tool call on real websites:
+Measured on Charlotte v0.7.0 against Playwright MCP v0.0.75, by characters returned per tool call on real websites (npx tsx benchmarks/run-benchmarks.ts --suite comparison).
+Raw results: benchmarks/results/raw/v0.7.0/.

 Tool definition overhead (invisible cost per API call):

 Tool definitions are sent on every API round-trip.
-With the default browse profile, Charlotte carries ~49% less definition overhead than loading all tools.
-Over a 20-call browsing session, that's ~40% fewer total tokens.
+With the default browse profile, Charlotte carries ~49% less definition overhead than loading all 43 tools; the minimal core profile cuts it by ~75%.
 See the profile benchmark report for full results.

-The workflow difference: Playwright agents receive 61K+ characters every time they look at Hacker News, whether they're reading headlines or looking for a login button.
-Charlotte agents get 336 characters on arrival, call find({ type: "link", text: "login" }) to get exactly what they need, and never pay for the rest.
+The workflow difference: A Playwright agent that reads the full snapshot receives ~60,000 characters every time it looks at Hacker News, whether it's reading headlines or hunting for a login button.
+A Charlotte agent gets 337 characters on arrival, calls find({ type: "link", text: "login" }) to get exactly what it needs, and never pays for the rest.

 Charlotte maintains a persistent headless Chromium session and acts as a translation layer between the visual web and the agent's text-native reasoning.
 Every page is decomposed into a structured representation: